pokt-network/docs/use/get-endpoint.md

 In this way, the Pocket Portal provides similar functionality to more centralized API services, all while retaining the decentralization that Pocket Network is built on.

-Through the Pocket Portal, you can get information about your application usage at a glance, along with network usage. uptime metrics and notifications/alerts.
+Through the Pocket Portal, you can get information about your application usage at a glance, along with network usage, uptime metrics and notifications/alerts.

 The Portal is free to use up to one million relays per day.